mgholam/rdblite/Readme.md

 ## results

 - using `gob` is 5x faster than `json` especially on slower cpus for loading and saving
-- case insensitive search is 2x-3x slower
+- case insensitive search is 2x-3x slower than case sensitive search
 - filter with for loop -> very good
   - ~15ms worst case when returning 100,000 items (powersave mode)
   - ~7ms when returning 100,000 items (performance mode)